com-480-data-visualization/datavis-project-2022-cxz/README.md

 | Boran Xu    | 349290 |
 | Ziqi Zhao   | 305484 |

+### Project Setup

+There is no setup needed for our project, because we use the JS and CSS files directly from the website.

+### Indended Usage

+Users can learn about the energy information of European countries through intuitive and multi-dimensional visualizations.
+Specifically, users can learn about final energy consumption, renewable energy share and energy import/export status of each country in Europe.

 ### Project Structure

 Our project files are structured as below: